ayozealvhdez/co2_and_isotopes_mcmc_fit/README.md

 Full citation information will be added once the paper is published or publicly available.

-## License

-License information should be added before public release.

-If the repository is made public, choose a license appropriate for scientific code reuse, such as MIT, BSD-3-Clause or GPL, depending on the intended level of openness and redistribution conditions.

 ## Contact

-For questions about this repository, please contact the repository maintainer.
+For questions about this repository, please contact the repository maintainer through GitHub.